Updated October 7, 2022

 “Cook the meat well, mix in the spices… the leeks, the onions, and the garlic… he scatters dill and sows cumin…” Ezek.
 24, Num.
 11, Is.
 28

 Spices have long been a part of the history of the Middle East.
-The environment and climate of the Levant region are perfect for growing a vast variety of herbs that lend unique tastes and form the basis of many traditional dishes that are still enjoyed today.
+The climate of the Levant region is perfect for growing a vast variety of herbs that lend unique tastes and form the basis of many traditional dishes that are still enjoyed today.
 Spices are used widely in Israeli food.
-From the fresh taste of parsley, to spicy cumin, Israelis love to cook with a range of spices and herbs.
+From the fresh minty taste of hyssop to spicy cumin, Israelis love to cook with a range of spices and herbs.

-Last year we visited Off the Wall in the Jewish Quarter of Old City Jerusalem, and discovered the best of Israeli spice.
+A few years ago we visited Off the Wall in the Jewish Quarter of Old City Jerusalem, and discovered the best of Israeli spice.
 Off the Wall sells products from boutique and family-owned businesses, located in Judea and Samaria.
-The spices fill the shop with delightful scents, and a brilliant array of colors.
+The spices filled the shop with delightful scents, and a brilliant array of colors.

 Add the taste of Israel to your meals today! https://blessedbuyisrael.com/collections/spices